briangtn/B12AREA/docs/server/services_architecture_conception.md

     //        : this leads to loopback not beeing initialized, you can't join the database or retrieve the loopback context
     //        : if you need to access database data it should be done in prepareData
-    // This function should only process data and make API calls }
+    // This function should only process data and make API calls
+    // to apply the placeholders values to an element use the 'applyPlaceholders' function from 'services-interfaces' with the element as first param and placeholders as second.
+    // it will return the element with the placeholders applied.
+}

 static async prepareData(reactionId: string, ctx: Context): Promise<object> {